mfesgin/mfesgin.github.io/README.md

 This project is forked from [al-folio](https://github.com/alshedivat/al-folio/) to create my personal webpage.
 Please refer to this original template for details.
-The license statement is quoted below exactly as in the original al-folio project (at the time writing, 20 Sep 2022).
+The license statement is quoted below exactly as in the original al-folio project (at the time of writing, 20 Sep 2022).

 ## License